bluebluegrass/xhs_tracker/README.md

 - Update the schedule or add additional triggers in `.github/workflows/xhs.yml` for finer control.
 - Extend `xhs_watch.py` with richer filtering (e.g., author names, tags) before sending messages to Telegram.
 - Tune `max_posts_per_keyword` or scrolling logic in `search_posts` if you want a deeper result set.
+- If no posts appear, check the workflow logs: 400 responses from `sns/web/v1/search/notes` usually mean the cookie expired or the UA/header set does not match the captured session.

 Push changes to GitHub and the workflow will monitor Xiaohongshu automatically on the configured schedule.